papito/siftlog-py/README.md

 log = SiftLog(logger)
 ```
+In this fashion, you can direct the JSON logs to [any logging handler](https://docs.python.org/2/library/logging.handlers.html)

 #### Color
 To colorize your JSON logs, attach the `ColorStreamHandler` to your logger.
 The output will not have color if the logs